swagger-api/swagger-play/play-2.4/swagger-play2/README.md

 This is a module to support the play2 framework from [playframework](http://www.playframework.org).
 It is written in scala but can be used with either java or scala-based play2 applications.

 ## Version History

+* swagger-play2 1.5.0 supports play 2.4 and swagger 2.0.
+If you need swagger 1.2 support, use 1.3.13.
+If you need 2.2 support, use 1.3.7 or earlier.

 * swagger-play2 1.3.13 supports play 2.4.
 If you need 2.2 support, use 1.3.7 or earlier.

 * swagger-play2 1.3.12 supports play 2.3.
 If you need 2.2 support, use 1.3.7 or earlier.